ajspaghetti/cloudDemo/README.md

 # Terraform Notes

 # Additional Notes
-* This is a simplified guide.
-Each step can be quite complex and may require additional research and learning.
 * Consider security best practices at each step, especially when deploying to the cloud and managing databases.
 * Be aware of the costs associated with cloud services and Kubernetes usage.